Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

       to make sure that one is adjusting the relevant settings.

-    * For other browsers (\*firefox, \*opera) we automatically hard-code the proxy for you, and so ther are no known issues with this functionality.
+    * For other browsers (\*firefox, \*opera) we automatically hard-code the proxy for you, and so there are no known issues with this functionality.
       If you're encountering 404 errors and have followed this user guide carefully post your results to user forums for some help from the user community.